By Adam Ackroyd on 04 August 2020

 Before I begin, I want to echo a statement I mentioned in my previous article – this isn’t me trying to sell siFramo, this is me putting forward my beliefs in the product given my 10+ years experience in Offsite Manufacturing and highlighting the suitability and benefits it brings.

-With the siFramo system that Sikla offer, all these issues are addressed in house allowing one point of contact throughout.
+With the Sikla siFramo system, all these issues are addressed in-house allowing one point of contact throughout.